awmkil/Sentence-Boundary-Detector/README.md

 - The program seem to struggle in some situations (ex: '...')
 - The program does not properly write the ```<span>``` tags.
 I think it's a text encoding issue with the ``` '<,>' ``` characters since the raw HTML shows them as ```&lt, &gt```
 - Some edge cases are ignored.

-I think most of these issues can be fixed, but I could not invest more time in this project.